Introduction

 Where is the procedure performed and how much does it cost?

-The procedure is performed at Calvary Hospital and Hobart Specialist Day Hospital.
+The procedure is performed at Calvary Hospital (adult patients) and Hobart Specialist Day Hospital (adult and paediatric patients), Hobart Private hospital (paediatric patients)

-Other than the excess that your health fund charges; all privately insured patients and DVA patients have no out of pocket costs.
+Please note that there is a gap fee for this procedure.
+Our practice will provide you with more information at the time of booking.
+There are also charges from anaesthetists, excess from your insurance, and sometimes pathology charges (dependent on health funds).
 Please note that a waiting period might apply if you have just recently joined a health fund.
-You need to check with your health fund whether your policy covers for this procedure.
+You need to check with your health fund whether your policy covers for this procedure and associated costs (such as pathology costs)

 Do I need to see the Doctor before booking in for the procedure?

-Our practice offers Direct Access Gastroscopy.
+Our practice offers Direct Access Gastroscopy for adult patients.
 It is not necessary for you to see the Doctor in order to book in for the procedure.
 If your GP thinks that your health permits, then you might be able to book in directly.
 This is known as Direct Access Endoscopy.

 You will still be seen by our Doctors on the morning of the procedure at the hospital.
 Our Doctors will take a history of your symptoms, your past medical history, medication and allergies during this discussion.